Kohl's Corporation (KSS) and the Battle of Fundamentals vs. Technicals

 KSS’s Market Performance

-KSS stocks went down by -3.50% for the week, with a monthly drop of -24.98% and a quarterly performance of -10.55%, while its annual performance rate touched 18.96%.
-The volatility ratio for the week stands at 4.66% while the volatility levels for the past 30 days are set at 5.41% for Kohl’s Corporation.
-The simple moving average for the period of the last 20 days is -8.98% for KSS stocks with a simple moving average of -14.21% for the last 200 days.
+KSS stocks went up by 4.97% for the week, with a monthly drop of -8.75% and a quarterly performance of -9.31%, while its annual performance rate touched 22.60%.
+The volatility ratio for the week stands at 3.46% while the volatility levels for the past 30 days are set at 4.90% for Kohl’s Corporation.
+The simple moving average for the period of the last 20 days is -1.19% for KSS stocks with a simple moving average of -9.58% for the last 200 days.

 Analysts’ Opinion of KSS